andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 For states limited to local files we have used react hooks to simplifiy the program and to avoid passing states around that are not necassary to keep in a global store.

-## Content and functionallity
+## Content and functionality

-1. Search - the user can filter based on a search done by title.
-The search is querying the backend and the backend returns the hits.
+1. Search - the user can do a search on movie titles.
+The search will query the backend via the API and the backend returns the matches.
-2. Presentation of movies with pagination to prepare for handeling of big result of data.
-This is done in the front end for us since.
+2. Presentation of movies with pagination to prepare for handling of a large dataset and increase readability for the user.
+   This is also done by using the API and the back-end.
-3. By clicking on the movie more information of that movie is shown.
+3. By clicking on a movie more information of that movie is shown.
+This is done by querying for the specific movie ID in the database via the API.
 4. Sorting and filtering - the user can sort all the movies by year, ascending or descending.
 The user can filter by up to three Genres that are accumulative filtered.
+All this should work in combination with search as well.
+   Like the other
-5. User generated data that is save to the backend.
-If a movie is added as a favorite, this choice is saved in the database.
-The user can add reviews to every movie which are saved to the database.
+5. User generated data that is saved to the backend.
+If a movie is added as a favorite, this choice is saved in the database (Clicking the little heart symbol on the front page will turn it red and save it as a favorite).
+   The user can add also reviews to every movie which are saved to the database.
+There is no user-specific functionality in place so all reviews are anonymous.
-6. Database is hosted on the virtual machine and loaded with 20 movies.
+6. Database is hosted on the virtual machine using MongoDB and contains a total of 20 movies.

 ## Testing

-For automatic end-2-end testing, we have used the cypress (https://www.cypress.io/) library and made 5 relatively easy tests that test different functionalities and navigation in the app.
+For automatic end-2-end testing, we have used the cypress (https://www.cypress.io/) library and made 5 tests that test different functionality and navigation in the app.

+You can run these tests by typing "npm e2e" while in the "./client" folder, and then clicking on the thing that shows up??????
+UFERDIG

 The fifth test that checks if a user is able to add a review to a movie will add a new review every time the test is run.
 It is easy to remove these reviews after being implemented by running the mongodb query "cy.exec('db.movies.update( {Reviews: "This is a test"}, {$unset: {Reviews: ""}})')",